Holic75/Baldurs-gate-dnd-3.5/README.md

 - Call Lightning can be now cast indoors and deals 1d6 points of electrical damage per caster level up to 10d6
 - Cloak of fear radius was increased to 5 ft
 - Holy Power now sets caster's THAC0 to that of a fighter of the same level, gives +1/2 APR and +2 bonus to strength
 - Cause Serious Wounds is now a close range spell dealing 26 points of damage  (with saveigthrow vs. Spell for half)
 - Cure Serious wounds now heals 28 HP
 - Slay Living now deals 2d6+9 damage to target if it succeeds on Save vs. Death
 - Flame Strike is now and AOE spell with 5 ft radius
 - Champion's Strength is now applied only to caster.
 It sets its THAC0 to that of a  fighter, gives + 1/2 APR and + 4 strength bonus, the duration is three times that of Holy Power
 - Righteous Magic now gives + 1 HP per level, +2 AC, and +1 STR and 5% physical damage resistance per 3 caster levels
 - Cause Critical Wounds is now a close range spell dealing 36 points of damage  (with savingthrow vs. Spell for half)
 - Cure Critical wounds now heals 36 HP
 - Heal now heals up to 150 HP
 - Divine favor now lasts 4 rounds (it is now a 5th level War Domain Spell)
 - Sol's Searing Orb is now a ranged spell in Bg1 and Bg2 (instead creating item)  and deals 6d12 damage (double to undead) with savingthrow vs Breath Weapon for half
-- Damage of Bolt of Glory against primes/elementals/undead/demons was increased to 4d12/3d8/8d12/10d12 respectivelyy
+- Damage of Bolt of Glory against primes/elementals/undead/demons was increased to 4d12/3d8/8d12/10d12 respectively
-- Harm is now a close range spell instead of a weapon dealing 150 damage (75 if Save vs. Spell), but always leaves target with at least 1 HP
+- Harm is now a close range spell instead of a weapon, dealing 150 damage (75 if Save vs. Spell), but always leaves target with at least 1 HP
 - Boon of Lathander was renamed to Boon of Deity (it is now a 6th level Glory Domain Spell)
 - Finger of Death now deals 6d8 points of damage to the target if it succeeds on a Saving Throw vs. Death
 - Damage of Chain Lightning is now fixed at 12d6
 - Regeneration now always lasts 10 rounds
 - Mantle, Improved Mantle and Absolute Immunity now last 1 round per caster level, Absolute Immunity now also protects against +6 weapons
 - Energy drain now gives 2d4 negative levels
-- All cure wounds spells ( and Heal) now harm undead for corresponding amount of damage (with Savingthrow vs. Spell for 1/2) instead of healing them.
+- All cure wounds spells ( and Heal) now harm undead for corresponding amount of damage (with Savingthrow vs. Spell for 1/2) instead of healing them
-- All cause wounds spells (and Harm) now heal undead for corresponding amount of Hit Points (with Savingthrow vs. Spell for 1/2) instead of harming them.
+- All cause wounds spells (and Harm) now heal undead for corresponding amount of Hit Points (with Savingthrow vs. Spell for 1/2) instead of harming them
 - Effects of Holy/ Unholy word now depend on difference between caster and target level/HD (rather than raw target level/HD)
 - Project Image now has only 50% of caster level
+- Duration of Bless, Protection from Evil, Armor of Faith, Barkskin, Resist Fire/Cold, Ghost Armor and Spirit Armor was changed to 1 min/level
+- Duration of Blur was changed to 5 rounds/level
+- Iwd Poison spell now deals 1 poison damage per 6 levels of the caster per second.

 ### New Spells